Brentuximab vedotin (Adcetris®)

-Brentuximab vedotin (Adcetris®) is used to treat Hodgkin lymphoma and some rarer types of non-Hodgkin lymphoma.
-It is also sometimes used to treat other cancers.
+Brentuximab vedotin (Adcetris®) is used to treat Hodgkin lymphoma (HL) and some rarer types of non-Hodgkin lymphoma (NHL).
+It may sometimes be used to treat other cancers.
 It is best to read this information with our general information about the type of cancer you have.

-Brentuximab belongs to a group of targeted therapy drugs called monoclonal antibodies.
+Brentuximab vedotin (Adcetris®) belongs to a group of targeted therapy drugs known as monoclonal antibodies.

 Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

-You will usually be given brentuximab as an outpatient.
-Brentuximab can be given on its own or in combination with chemotherapy.
+You will be given brentuximab as an outpatient or during a stay in hospital.
+Brentuximab can be given on its own or in combination with other cancer drugs.

 During treatment you usually see a cancer doctor, a cancer nurse or specialist nurse, and a specialist pharmacist.
 This is who we mean when we mention doctor, nurse or pharmacist in this information.